javajon/jenkins-kubernetes/readme.md

-# Jenkins on Kubernetes #
+# Jenkins on Kubernetes

 The demonstration covers these primary topics:

-- Cattle, not pets
+- Standing up a personal cluster
+- Installing and configuring Jenkins from a Helm chart
-- Jenkins plugin for leveraging Kubernetes power - builds on pods.
+- Jenkins plugin for leveraging Kubernetes power - builds on pods
-- Leverage scaling
+- Roadmap: Leverage scaling
-- Canary deployments
+- Roadmap: Canary deployments
-- Leverage monitoring
+- Roadmap: Leverage monitoring

-## What will these following instructions do? ##
+## What will these following instructions do?

 - Start a personal Kubernetes cluster
+- Create a Quay.io robot account and copy the credentials
+- Install Jenkins on the cluster
+- Configure Jenkins to leverage Kubernetes
-- Add a private Docker registry with a UI to Kubernetes
+- Create a pipeline that builds on and publishes to Kubernetes
-- (Optional at the moment) Add Prometheus-Operator monitoring stack from Helm charts
+- Roadmap: Add Prometheus-Operator monitoring stack from Helm charts
-- Using Helm install a Jenkins chart onto Kubernetes
-- Canary deployment
+- Roadmap: Observe monitoring of a deployed container
+- Roadmap: See how canary deployments work with this workflow

-## How do I get set up? ##
+## How do I get set up?

 - Clone this project from GitHub
 - Install [Minikube](https://kubernetes.io/docs/getting-started-guides/minikube/)